opencontainers/runc/config-linux.md

 **`memory`** (object, OPTIONAL) represents the cgroup subsystem `memory` and it's used to set limits on the container's memory usage.
 For more information, see [the memory cgroup man page][cgroup-v1-memory].

-The following parameters can be specified to setup the controller:
+The following parameters can be specified to set up the controller:

 * **`limit`** *(uint64, OPTIONAL)* - sets limit of memory usage in bytes